Rate limits

 - Honor

 Retry-After.
-UnifAPI returns the exact value the upstream provider asked for — guessing usually makes things worse. - Back off on repeated 429s.
-If you hit the limit five times in a row, the workspace is undersized for the workload.
-Upgrade or shard across workspaces.
+UnifAPI returns the wait time the operation needs — guessing usually makes things worse. - Back off on repeated 429s.
+If a Skill hits the limit several times in a row, narrow the query, reduce concurrency, or increase the workspace limit.

 Burst behavior